purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 I'd like to talk about SIGHORSE for a bit.

-There are three parts to this article:
+There are three parts to this piece:
 1. Why the word "horse"?
 Why is it relevant?
 What does it mean to Purdue Hackers?
 2. Why work on this journal?
 What forces made us want to create SIGHORSE?
-3. Can I see the process of making the cover?
-I'm sure it wasn't too much work.
+3. Can we see the process of making the cover?
+Surely it wasn't too much work.

 = Bringing forth a longing for horsing into the world